steven-rothwell/Crud/README.md

 ### Comparison Operators

 The aliases are put in a [Condition](#condition)'s `ComparisonOperator`.
 Aliases are not case sensitive.
 Some operators have multiple aliases for the same operator.
-These may be mixed at matched to fit any style.
+These may be mixed and matched to fit any style.

 | Name | Aliases | Description |
 | ---- | ------- | ----------- |